ANONYMOUS, CONFIDENTIAL, TEXT OR VOICE

 Anger and Violence are inseparable in some people’s lives and families.
 If you are living in a situation where you are experiencing violence or you are afraid it could become violent,

-find a safe time and device to contact the Domestic Violence Hotline:
+find a safe time and device to contact a helpline and learn about your options:

-If you are in immediate danger at any time, call 911.
+If you are in immediate danger at any time, call 911 or your nation's emergency number

 Brandy’s confession: This was the last page on healing for me to write.
 The rest were already finished and proofread before I even started on this one.
 That says a lot.
 Anger is a subject many of us would rather avoid or keep hidden.
 But, where there is sibling sexual trauma, there is anger.
 Besides the obvious anger toward the sibling who is responsible for the trauma, there can be anger directed at parents, social services, legal authorities, other family members, self, therapists, God, the Universe…pretty much anywhere.
 This page is needed, so I had to write it.